-This room has sealed up passages to the Inn’s south wing and through the oak panelling to the ‘Rye Royal’ room.
+This room has sealed-up passages to the Inn’s south wing and through the oak paneling to the ‘Rye Royal’ room.

-There have also been “orbs” floating around the room captured on photographs.
+There have also been “orbs” floating around the room captured in photographs.

 Many guests who have stayed in the room have reported feeling “sudden cold chills” and “rattling” noises throughout the night.

-A lady in white has been seen to walk through from the single room across the main room and through the door, stopping at the foot of the single bed for a moment on her way past.
+A lady in white has been seen walking from the single room across the main room and through the door, stopping at the foot of the single bed for a moment on her way past.

 Many guests have also reported seeing her figure sitting in the chair by the hotel’s main fireplace.